 Justicia carnea [jus-TEE-see-ah, KAR-nee-uh] is popularly known as the Brazilian Plume Flower.
 It is also known as Jacobinia carnea, and is a part of the Acanthaceae family along with the Aphelandra squarrosa (Zebra plant) and Crossandra.

-This flowering plant is a perennial native to the Atlantic Forest eco-regions in eastern Brazil.
+The flowering Justicia plant is a perennial native to the Atlantic Forest eco-regions in eastern Brazil.

 Justicia carnea is commonly cultivated and grown as an ornamental potted plant.
 The unique flower clusters and bright coloring has made it a popular choice among landscape artists and amateur gardeners as well.